|Quick Facts: General Maintenance and Repair Workers|

 General maintenance and repair workers fix and maintain machines, mechanical equipment, and buildings.
 They paint, repair flooring, and work on plumbing, electrical, and air-conditioning and heating systems, among other tasks.

 General maintenance and repair workers often carry out many different tasks in a single day.
 They could work at any number of indoor or outdoor locations.
 They may work inside a single building, such as a hotel or hospital, or be responsible for the maintenance of many buildings, such as those in an apartment complex or on a college campus.

-Jobs in this occupation typically do not require any formal education beyond high school.
-General maintenance and repair workers often learn their skills on the job.
-They start by doing simple tasks and watching and learning from skilled maintenance workers.
+Jobs in this occupation typically require a high school diploma or equivalent.
+General maintenance and repair workers often learn their skills on the job for several years.
+They start out performing simple tasks while watching and learning from skilled maintenance workers.

 The median annual wage for general maintenance and repair workers was $36,940 in May 2016.

-Employment of general maintenance and repair workers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
-Demand will increase as home sales continue to recover and rental and commercial properties continue to need maintenance and repair.
+Employment of general maintenance and repair workers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment may rise as increasing home prices and sales drive demand for remodeling and maintenance work.